DIANE BURKHARDT // OWNER & DESIGNER AT THE CUPBOARD

 What began as an early childhood penchant for making clothes for herself and her siblings, owner Diane Burkhardt has shared and turned into a lifelong passion for delighting, inspiring and empowering women to look and feel amazing and comfortable in their own skin.

 Training as a patternmaker and grader before joining The Cupboard team in 1997, it was not long before she launched her own eponymous label, eventually taking ownership of the business in 2006.
-With over 30 years’ experience in the fashion industry, Diane is becoming a rarity among modern designers in that she is fully immersed in the creative process, personally creating her garments all the way from conception, through to pattern making and fabric cutting, all out the back of her Ponsonby store in the studio workshop.
+With over 30 years’ experience in the fashion industry, Diane is becoming a rarity among modern designers in that she is fully immersed in the creative process, personally creating her garments all the way from conception, through to pattern making and fabric cutting in her studio workshop located in Auckland.
 This distinction in production right from the start means that making garments to measure is a seamless part of The Cupboard philosophy.

 Renowned German footwear makers Trippen combine a principled focus on social responsibility, sustainability and environmental friendliness with modern and innovative design.
 Designers Angela Spieth and Michael Oehler march to their own beat, resisting the throw away nature of fashion trends and searching for new creative solutions.
 Their superior quality, long-lasting shoes are produced in small local factories, ensuring adherence to European environmental standards, and utilising materials as environmentally friendly as possible.